cloudsolver/aws-sap/atoms/CodeDeploy.md

 #Q What are the steps for making CodeDeploy work?

-See:
-**Answer**: CodeDeploy Agent polls AWS CodeDeploy and when it has a signal, it will pull code and `appspec.yml` to execute all instructions contained within it.
+CodeDeploy Agent polls AWS CodeDeploy, and when it has a signal, it will pull code and `appspec.yml` to execute all instructions contained within it.
 ![[CodeDeploy Architecture.png|384]]
 Fig. CodeDeploy Architecture